 - Place your child in her high chair or portable play yard when you're busy.
-This will keep her out of potential danger and away from hot surfaces.
+This will keep her away from hot surfaces and other potential dangers.

 - Always turn pot handles toward the back of the stove so that they're out of reach.

 - Unplug appliances you’re not using so your child can't turn them on.
 Tuck away electrical cords.